knrafto/MathSymbolsInput/README.md

 ## Default commands

 To view a searchable list of all default commands, click the Math Input Symbols `∀` icon in the menu bar and select `View Default Commands...`.
-You may need to [enable the input menu in the macOS System Preferences](https://support.apple.com/guide/mac-help/type-language-mac-input-sources-mchlp1406/mac) first.
 The default commands are also listed in [this text file](https://github.com/knrafto/MathSymbolsInput/blob/master/MathSymbolsInput/commands.txt).

 If you think some command would be broadly usable and should be a default command, consider opening an issue or pull request.